-The posts of Deputy Director, Control Works Inspector and 3 Chief Works Inspectors all at the provincial head office, have been advertised.
-Once these posts are filled the unit will have adequate delivery management staff at the head office, but will require staff in each district and at the head office to manage the department's infrastructure planning needs.
+The Physical Facilities Management Unit consists of a Deputy Director, four Control Works Inspectors and an Industrial Technician.
+All of which is based at the provincial head office.
+The unit have adequate delivery management staff at the head office, but require staff in each of the five districts, manage the department's infrastructure planning needs.